SEE A FULL SELECTION OF PCIS FROM BOHEMIA AT THE Holyrood PR PR PHOTO GALLERY

 Kate added: “A lot of companies have good products out there, but by not having an online store, they limit who their customers can be which seems crazy when the whole point is maximising your business and your income.

-Channel 6 brought in experts from Scottish PR agency Holyrood Partnership to help manage its healthy media profile.
+Channel 6 brought in experts from Scottish PR agency Holyrood PR to help manage its healthy media profile.